obie/chck/README.md

 _Inspired by [JSON Filter](https://github.com/mmckegg/json-filter) by Matt McKegg_

 Check that objects match a specification.
+Written specifically for use in Lambda function event handler guard clauses as described in [Serverless: Patterns of Modern Application Design Using Microservices ](http://leanpub.com/serverless)

 ## Installation